EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 ### Important optional configs
 - Affordable extra transaction fee
   - This represents how much more you are willing to pay extra as the transaction fee.
-    - If you specify this as 10000 drops and the base fee is 2000 drop.
+    - If you specify this as 10000 drops and the base fee is 2000 drops.
 Your fee will be maxed out at 12000 drop in case of network congestion.
-    - Basically it'll try incrementing the fee up to 12000 drops and won't go beyond that.
+    - Basically, it'll try incrementing the fee up to 12000 drops and won't go beyond that.
-  - It'll start at base fee and gets incremented in 10% of the value you have specified as extra fee.
+  - It'll start at a base fee and gets incremented in 10% of the value you have specified as an extra fee.
 - Fallback servers
   - This represents the xahaud servers to fallback the connection when the primary server you have specified is unusable.
-  - You can specify list of servers which gets randomly picked for the fallback connection.
+  - You can specify a list of servers that get randomly picked for the fallback connection.

 ## Governance game